mvieraamado/my-project-v.a/README.md

 ## Content
 This project has two branches: the main branch and the development branch, the latter containing the tests in the repositories.
-### For the moment I recommend cloning the development branch.

 ## Technologies used
 - Python